Double Machine Learning and Automated Confounder Selection -- A Cautionary Tale: Introduction

-Two main solutions to the variable selection problem are proposed in the literature: (a) partialling out, and (b) double selection, which both take into account the strength of association between $D$ and $X$.
-The former uses regularization to estimate the residuals $\rho^y = y - x' \pi_0^y$ and $\rho^d = d - x' \pi_0^d$, and then, following the Frisch-Waugh-Lovell theorem, finds $\theta_0$ by regressing $\rho^y$ on $\rho^d$.
-The latter first determines suitable predictors for $Y$, then similarly finds predictors for $D$, and finally regresses $Y$ on the union of the selected controls.
-It can be shown that both of theses approaches ensure Neyman orthogonality (\citealp{Chernozhukov2018}).
+Yet, a na\"ive application of regularization to equation \ref{eq:outcome} can lead to substantial omitted variable bias (OVB), as it only selects variables that are highly correlated with the outcome $Y$, but not with the treatment $D$.
+The na\"ive approach therefore generally does not result in a root-$N$ consistent estimator for the structural parameter $\theta_0$ (\citealp{Chernozhukov2018}).
+Two main solutions to this problem are proposed in the literature: (a) partialling out, and (b) double selection, which both take into account the strength of association between $D$ and $X$.
+The former uses regularization to estimate the residuals of the outcome equation, $\rho^y = y - x' \pi_0^y$, and of the treatment equation, $\rho^d = d - x' \pi_0^d$, with $\pi_0^y$ and $\pi_0^d$ being the respective coefficient vectors.
+It then finds the causal effect of interest $\hat{\theta}$ by regressing $\rho^y$ on $\rho^d$ (\citealp{Robinson1988}).
+The latter solution first determines suitable predictors for $Y$, then similarly finds predictors for $D$, and finally regresses $Y$ on the union of the selected controls.
+It can be shown that both approaches rely on doubly-robust moment conditions and are thus insensitive to approximation errors stemming from regularization (\citealp{Belloni2017,Chernozhukov2018}).

+To causal inference scholars it is generally well known that model-free covariate selection is a theoretical impossibility --- a fact which was conceptualized by Pearl and Mackenzie under the rubric of the \emph{ladder of causation} (\citealp{Pearl2018}) and recently proven by \citet{Bareinboim2020}.
+From this vantage point, the DML research program appears puzzling.
+If the starting point is a standard textbook regression equation, in which each variable $X_k$ is exogenous and the number of parameters $p$ is allowed to grow large, then variable selection is obviously feasible.
+Identification is achieved by assumption and the only task left for the machine learning algorithm is to pick the covariates with non-zero coefficients.
+But this ignores the problem that in reality not all covariates will be suitable controls.

-However, a key assumption for applying the double machine learning framework in these settings is \emph{unconfoundedness} (\citealp{Imbens2004, Belloni2014}).
+The key identification assumption within the DML framework is \emph{ignorability} (\citealp{Imbens2004, Belloni2014}).
 Given the high-dimensional vector of control variables, treatment status is required to be conditionally independent of potential outcomes